elastos/Elastos.Wiki/docs/2.learn/mainchain/bpos.md

 Stakers must follow these rules to participate:

 - Stakers specify a BPoS validator, token amount, and pledge time.
-- Tokens can only be staked to one validator.
+- Each equity token can only be staked to one validator, but tokens can be divided across as many validators as the user chooses.
 - The pledge time must be at least 7200 block heights (approx. 10 days) to minimize short-term token fluctuation and improve network stability.
 - The longer the pledge time, the more staking rights and higher yield rate.
 - The pledge time can be extended but not shortened.
 Staking rights and yield rates are recalculated in real-time when the pledge time is extended.